MIPPL/nephele-org-website/public/content/developers/tutorials/erc20-annotated-code/index.md

 ```

 The `approve` function creates an allowance.
 Make sure to read the message about
 how it can be abused.
-In Ethereum you control the order of your own transactions,
+In Nephele you control the order of your own transactions,
 but you cannot control the order in which other people's transactions will
 be executed, unless you don't submit your own transaction until you see the
 other side's transaction had happened.